ToolShedTested

 3. Shop Fox W1668 -- Best Table Size

-The Shop Fox W1668 is a 12-inch swing drill press at $179 -- the widest column-to-bit reach on this list at 6 inches, accommodating workpieces up to 24 inches in diameter.
+The Shop Fox W1668 is a 12-inch swing drill press at the current retailer price -- the widest column-to-bit reach on this list at 6 inches, accommodating workpieces up to 24 inches in diameter.
 The larger swing is the deciding factor for anyone who regularly drills wide panels: a guitar body, a cabinet door, a butcher block top.
 The 12-inch swing addresses a limitation of 10-inch models that shows up more often than buyers expect when working with wide material.

 The W1668 runs on a five-speed belt drive (280 to 3,050 RPM), with a lower bottom speed (280 RPM) than most competitors at this price -- useful for large-diameter bits in metal and hardwood.
-The cast iron table is 7-3/4 x 7-3/4 inches with a 2-inch center hole for auxiliary table mounting, and the laser guide system marks the drill point before the bit contacts the workpiece.
-At $179, it is the most table for the money in the sub-$200 category.
+The cast iron table is 7-3/4 x 7-3/4 inches with a 2-inch center hole for auxiliary table mounting, and the laser guide system marks the drill point before the bit contacts the workpiece. at the current retailer price it is the most table for the money in the sub-$200 category.

 Specs: 1/2 HP | 5 speeds: 280-3,050 RPM | 12" swing | 5/8" keyed chuck | Table: 7.75 x 7.75" cast iron | 70 lbs